50+ key elderly caregiver interview questions

 Hiring an elderly caregiver requires a few steps, including:

-- Write a clear job description
+- Writing a clear job description

-- Receive applications for your caregiving job
+- Receiving applications for the job

-- Narrow down pool for interviews
+- Narrowing down the pool for interviews

-- Conduct interviews for final candidates
+- Conducting interviews for final candidates

-- Do any reference or background checks
+- Conducting any reference or background checks

 This process may take weeks or even months.
 You should start early and don’t give up until you find who you think is a good fit.